Agricultural policy of the United States

-History of the U.S. Agricultural Policy: 1920 to 1996
+History of U.S. agricultural policy: 1920 to present

-Until the 1920s, the first 150 years of agricultural policy in the US was dominated by policies directed at developing and supporting family farms and the inputs of the total agricultural sector, such as land, research, and human labor.
+In the 1920s, agricultural policies destabilized supply and demand and sunk the nation into its lowest state of economic despair during the Great Depression.
 Developmental policy included such legislation as the Land Act of 1820, the Homestead Act, which granted 160 acre townships, and the Morrill Act of 1862, which initiated the land-grant college system, one in a long series of acts that provided public support for agricultural research and education.
 In 1933, with many farmers losing money because of the Great Depression, President Franklin D. Roosevelt signed the Agricultural Adjustment Act, which created the Agricultural Adjustment Administration (AAA).
 The AAA began to regulate agricultural production by destroying crops and artificially reducing supplies.
 It also offered subsidies to farmers to encourage them to willingly limit their production of crops.
 The Supreme Court later struck down the AAA as unconstitutional, so in 1938 the Soil Conservation and Domestic Allotment Act was passed, which essentially created a similar organization for distributing farmer subsidies.